 [For the avoidance of doubt, the Parties agree that the Damages for delay in approval of GAD by the road authorities for a particular railway over-bridge or a railway under-bridge or a canal crossing shall be deemed to be equivalent to the Damages payable under the provisions of Clause 8.3 for delay in providing Right of Way for a length of 1 (one) kilometre for each such railway over-bridge or railway line under-bridge or canal crossings, as the case may be.]

-7Clause 4.1.3(b) may be suitably modified in the event that all the environmental clearances for the Project Railway have been received or are not required.
-It should be clearly stated that all the environmental clearances for the Project Railway have been received; or such environmental clearances for the Project Railway are not required.

-8Clause (c) may be omitted if the Project does not include a road over-bridge/under-bridge.

 4.1.5 Notwithstanding anything to the contrary contained in this Agreement, the Parties expressly agree that the aggregate Damages payable by the Authority under Clauses 4.1.4,4.4.3, 8.3 and 9.2 shall not exceed 5% (five per cent) of the Contract Price.
 For the avoidance of doubt, the Damages payable by the Authority under the aforesaid Clauses shall not be additive if they arise concurrently from more than one cause but relate to the same part of the Railway Project.

 4.1.6 The Authority agrees to provide support to the Contractor and undertakes to observe, comply with and perform, subject to and in accordance with the provisions of this Agreement and Applicable Laws, the following: